Ryeimo/oer-library-links-template/README.md

 # Open Courseware

 [Class Central OCW Search](https://classcentral.com) - A aggregator of free courses offered on the internet.
-Includes ads.
+Warning: Includes ads.

 [MIT Open Courseware](https://ocw.mit.edu) - MIT began and coined OpenCourseware in 2001 when it began offering video recordings of its professors teaching classes, with related materials.